Please note that Tapas no longer supports Internet Explorer.

 My eyes went wide.
 This spool of masking tape was a person?!

 This was why these mutants had no rights anywhere.
-Nobody would consider this a human anymore.
+Nobody would consider this human anymore.

 The question repeated louder, with insistence so forceful it would have knocked me back had I stood.
-What’s worse, speaker enunciated the words excessively, as a foreigner might.
-Shudder ran down my spine – and that was before I consciously realised the reason of oddness.
+What’s worse, it enunciated the words excessively, as a foreigner might.
+Shudder ran down my spine – and that was before I consciously realised the reason for strangeness.

 This was no human.
 Legally or otherwise.
 The creature had never been human.
 I felt this in my bones; there wasn’t shadow of a doubt.